-Damage - The conditions of student rooms are assessed prior to the student moving in and again prior to the student moving out.
+Damage - The conditions of student rooms are assessed prior to the student moving in and again after the student has moved out.
 Residents shall review the condition of their room immediately upon move-in to assure the room condition report is accurate.
+Any discrepancies should be shared with the Office of Residence Life in writing via email to reslife@otterbein.edu within 12 hours of check in.
+If there is damage resulting in a charge when a student checks out, they will be notified via e-mail by an Assistant Director of Residence Life.
+Students will have one week from the receipt of the damage charge notification e-mail to appeal the charge in writing.
 Residents shall maintain the condition of all items in their room and hold a collective responsibility for the condition of the common areas of the hall, apartments or theme houses.